Can (and Should) a Family Member Adopt My Baby After Delivery?

 Future family relationships: If you currently have other children or believe you may have other children in the future, you need to consider the effect your adoption decision will have on those children and their relationships with one another.
 For example, if your child is adopted by your parents, consider how you will explain his or her relationship to your future children.
 Will they consider him or her a sibling, aunt or uncle?
 Also consider how it will affect the adopted child to see your parent-child relationship with your future children.
 Just as it may be difficult for you to process your feelings of grief and loss when you see your child interacting with his or her adoptive parents, it may be difficult for your child to find closure when he or she sees you interacting with your other children.

+If you decide that the answer is no, that’s completely okay.
 If you think you may be more comfortable making an adoption plan with a non-relative, there are hundreds of waiting adoptive families who have been pre-screened and are excited and ready to adopt.
 If you are hesitant about placing your child for adoption with a family you do not know, consider the following:

 With American Adoptions, every waiting family has undergone an extensive home study and background checks to ensure they are safe and ready to adopt.

 If you would like to get to know the adoptive family before placement, your adoption specialist will help you set up phone calls, emails, and even in-person visits.

 Each of our families creates an adoptive family video profile, which gives you a glimpse into their lives and their genuine excitement to become parents.

 You are in control of your adoption plan, including the type of post-adoption relationship you want to have with your child and the adoptive family.
 This means that even if you choose unrelated adoptive parents, you can remain an important part of your child’s life.